- Google Chrome is probably one of the most popular browsers, but just like any other application, it has its share of errors.

 - Go to Shortcut tab and click on the Target: field

 - Type space at the end of the path in Target: filed and enter the following: –no-sandbox

 - Click OK, and use that shortcut to launch Google Chrome

-Namely, when you disable the sandbox feature of your Chrome browser, it will become more vulnerable, and potential malicious content will find easier way to enter your computer through the Google Chrome browser.
+Namely, when you disable the sandbox feature of your Chrome browser, it will become more vulnerable, and potentially malicious content will find an easier way to enter your computer through the Google Chrome browser.

 But, if you don’t want to mess with your security in the Chrome browser, you can switch to the 32-bit version, or maybe try another browser, until Microsoft comes up with the solution.

 If you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.

 2. Try out a different browser

 If Google Chrome continues to have stability issues, then one solution would be to simply switch to a different browser until you manage to fix it.

 One particular browser that is extremely stable is Opera.
 It shares many features with chrome, such as the Chromium engine, and therefore the equally-large library of extensions.